 He has made major contributions to the international climate researchover many years through membership and chairing of the Scientific Steering Group of the World Ocean Circulation Experiment and the Joint Scientific Committee of the Wold Climate Research Programme and contributions to the Global Climate Observing System.
 He was co-convening lead author for the Chapter on Sea Level in the Intergovernmental Panel on Climate Change Third and Fifth Assessment Reports and an author on the IPCC AR5 Synthesis Report.

-He is the author of over 150 refereed publications, over 100 other reports and co-edited three books.
+He is the author of over 180 refereed publications, over 100 other reports and co-edited three books.
 He has had a high media profile in Australia and internationally for many years.
 He was awarded the 2006 Roger Revelle Medal by the Intergovernmental Oceanographic Commission, the 2006 CSIRO Medal for Research Achievement, the 2007 Eureka Prize for Scientific Research, the 2008 AMOS R.H.
-Clarke Lecture, the 2017 AMOS Morton Medal and the 2019 BBVA Frontiers of Knowledge Climate Change Category Prize.
+Clarke Lecture, the 2017 AMOS Morton Medal, the 2019 BBVA Frontiers of Knowledge Climate Change Category Prize, the AASc Jaeger Medal and an AO on the 2022 Australia Day Honours.
 He is a Fellow of the Australian Academy of Science, the Australian Academy of Technological Sciences and Engineering, the American Meteorological Society and the Australian Meteorological and Oceanographic Society.

 2006 Roger Revelle Medal by the Intergovernmental Oceanographic Commission